 Symptom Possible Cause Corrective Action The QJet ion guide is extremely dirty or frequently becomes dirty.
+The flow rate of the gas for the Curtain Gas interface is too low.
 Examine the setting for the gas for the Curtain Gas interface and increase it, if applicable.
 A system fault has occurred because the vacuum pressure is too high.
-The roughing pump oil level is too low.
+The oil level is too low.
 There is a leak.
 The wrong orifice plate is installed.
-Inspect the roughing pump oil level and then contact the local QMP or an FSE to add oil.
+Inspect the oil level in the roughing pump, and then contact the local QMP or an FSE to add oil.
 Refer to the section: Inspect the Roughing Pump Oil Level.
 Inspect and repair leaks.
 Install the correct orifice plate.
 A system fault has occurred because the QPS exciter module temperature is too high.
 The mass spectrometer air filter is blocked.
+The coil box is not tuned.
 Ambient temperature is too high.
 Contact the local QMP or FSE.
 For the ambient temperature specifications, refer to the document: Site Planning Guide for the system.